Pregnancy & Weight Loss Surgery

 Pregnancy and childbirth are two of life’s greatest miracles.
 If you are a woman of childbearing age, you may find it difficult to get pregnant if you also suffer from obesity.
-Not only can being obese affect your fertility but having a high body mass index (BMI) can lead to a host of health issues during pregnancy.
+Not only can being obese affect your fertility, but having a high body mass index (BMI) can lead to various health issues during pregnancy.

 Problems associated with obesity during pregnancy include:

 Preeclampsia: High blood pressure characterizes this pregnancy condition.
 It can negatively affect organs such as the liver and kidneys.
 Preeclampsia typically shows up after 20 weeks of pregnancy.

 Gestational Diabetes Mellitus: This condition is caused by a hormone made in the placenta that prevents the body from using insulin, causing blood sugar levels to spike.

 Issues for the Baby: Children born to mothers with gestational diabetes mellitus have a higher risk of developing obesity and type 2 diabetes later in life.
 Obesity and weight-related illnesses can also lead to stillbirth or the baby’s death shortly after birth.